 I remember how I let someone get in my front on a queue, because we had the same brand of hand luggage.
 Lol.
 I made sure I told them why they were let in, before they would start feeling special in other ways.
 Another time, I walked up to someone and made their acquaintance because we had the same eye glasses brand.
 We went on to become good friends at work until their tenure ended at that location.
 When I meet a high school alumni, it’s always like magic, with all my mumu buttons exposed.
 And I’m sure I have several more shared labels.

 I have seen folks come up to me smiling, saying “Shotubo?
-You must be from Remo…”, “You speak your pidgin like you are from Warri”, etc. A work colleague always calls me Nurudeen (my name) and greets me with “As-salaam alaykum” and I respond properly.
+You must be from Remo…”, “You speak your pidgin like you are from Warri”, etc. A work colleague always calls me Nurudeen (my middle name) and greets me with “As-salaam alaykum” and I respond properly.
 This leaves us both with a good smile each time.
 For me, the most frequent is “I bu onye igbo?”
 A nod to this one gets me all the best bargains.
 Lol.
 This happens a lot!
 Don’t go and out me o.